fazleh2010/term-a-llod-demo/README.md

 Go to http://localhost:8080/status?view=status and the interface will be shown on your browser.

 ### Publish your terminology
-3. Publish your terminology using the following command.\ Here solar.tbx is the terminology file and mappings.default is the mapping file.
-Use your NameSpace in the URL.
+3. Publish your terminology using the following command.
+Here \
+solar.tbx is the terminology file &
+mappings.default is the mapping file.
 ```
 curl -X POST --progress-bar \
     --verbose \